akkartik/mu/Readme.md

 1. New, testable interfaces for the operating system.
-For example, printing to screen explicitly takes a screen object, so it can be called on the real screen, or on a fake inside tests, so that we can then check the expected state of the screen at the end of a test.
-Here's a test for a little text-mode chessboard program in Mu (delimiting the edge of the 'screen' with periods):
+For example, printing to screen explicitly takes a screen object, so it can be called on the real screen, or on a fake screen inside tests, so that we can then check the expected state of the screen at the end of a test.
+Here's a test for a little text-mode chessboard program in Mu (delimiting the edge of the 'screen' with dots):
    <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img alt='a screen test' src='html/chessboard-test.png'>
    <br>We're building up similarly *dependency-injected* interfaces to the
    keyboard, mouse, touch screen, disk, network, &hellip;